 Science Learning+ grants will be funded in two phases:

-- Phase 2: Partnership Grants (2015/16).
+- Phase 2: Partnership Grants (2016 onwards).
 Longer-term research programmes of approximately £1.5 million/$2.4 million for up to five years (possibly more for long-term longitudinal studies).
-While these will typically build on relationships established in Phase 1, successful funding in Phase 1 would not guarantee funding in Phase 2; likewise, Phase 2 would be open to new applicants (and any who were unsuccessful in Phase 1).
-We aim to fund a number of significant Partnership Grants in Phase 2, with projects expected to start in late spring/early summer 2016.
+While these might build on relationships established in Phase 1, successful funding in Phase 1 would not guarantee funding in Phase 2; likewise, Phase 2 would be open to new applicants (and any who were successful in Phase 1).
+We aim to fund approximately five Partnership Grants in Phase 2, with projects expected to start in late 2016.

-As funders of informal science experiences and related research, the US National Science Foundation, the Wellcome Trust, the UK Economic and Social Research Council, the Gordon and Betty Moore Foundation, the MacArthur Foundation and the Noyce Foundation are seeking to better understand the processes underlying science learning and communication in informal settings, and to improve the status, environments and practice of informal science learning.
+As funders of informal science experiences and related research, the US National Science Foundation, the Wellcome Trust, and the UK Economic and Social Research Council are seeking to better understand the processes underlying science learning and communication in informal settings, and to improve the status, environments and practice of informal science learning.
 We consider that informal science learning is an integral element of science engagement and is required both to nurture and facilitate the production of future scientists and to ensure that science is part of the cultural fabric of modern societies.
 Accordingly, we wish to build a stronger evidence base on good practice in informal science learning, its impact, and the design of learning environments.